 It should include a table of contents.

-In addition to completing a thesis, seminarians must earn a passing grade on a formal examination of their theological knowledge, which is administered in the spring semester of IV Theology.
+In addition to completing a thesis, seminarians must earn a passing grade on a formal examination of their theological knowledge, which is administered in the fall semester of IV Configuration.